This post may contain affiliate links. Please see my disclosure policy for more details.

 If you’re looking for a fun Australian beach holiday with access to cafes, restaurants and activities, you’ll find plenty of things to do in Jervis Bay NSW.

-Just a three-hour drive south of Sydney, beautiful Jervis Bay is blessed with a mild climate, stunning white beaches and crystal-clear water.
-Attractions include stunning white beaches such as famous Hyams Beach, camping in Booderee National Park, enjoying coastal scenery on a dolphin cruise and marvelling at the steep Point Perpendicular cliffs.
+Jervis Bay attractions include stunning white beaches, such as famous Hyams Beach, camping in Booderee National Park, dolphin cruises and the steep Point Perpendicular cliffs.

-I first passed through Jervis Bay during my Melbourne to Sydney road trip and knew I had to return to explore the area properly.
-I’ve since been back multiple times, as I genuinely believe it’s one of the most beautiful parts of Australia.
+I first passed through Jervis Bay during my Melbourne to Sydney road trip, after a stop in Batemans Bay, but have returned multiple times.
+I genuinely believe it’s one of the most beautiful parts of Australia!

 How to Get to Jervis Bay